Meet the Team

 Business Manager

-Ben has been involved with the Performing Arts since 2008, when he started performing with his local theatre company.
-Since then he has performed and done backstage work with a number of companies in Canberra and his hometown of Goulburn, including performing a show in the US for an international community theatre festival.
-Along the way he picked up some circus skills, mostly based around fire performance.
+Ben has been involved with the Performing Arts since 2008, when they started performing with their local theatre company.
+Since then they have performed and done backstage work in over 50 productions in Canberra and their hometown of Goulburn, including performing in the US for an international community theatre festival.
+Along the way they picked up some circus skills, mostly based around fire performance.

-Ben has been at Warehouse Circus since 2017, when he took up the role of Finance Manager.
-Recently he has also taken on the Programs area.
-He is very passionate about circus and the performing arts, and the impact that the arts have on people’s lives.
+Ben has been at Warehouse Circus since 2017, when they took up the role of Finance Manager.
+In 2020, their role expanded to Business Manager.
+They are very passionate about circus and the performing arts, and the impact that the arts have on people’s lives.

 Tom